 Sending your customers a compilation of sights to see in your town, when knowing they will arrive there on a particular date — is personalization.
 While sending them weather report when your satellite has spotted them in a new town, is hyper-personalization.

-For instance, you cross the border between two European countries, and your cell phone service provider sends an email and a text with info on new tariffs, weather report and locations of the nearest gas filling stations – is an example of hyper-personalization.
+Say, you cross the border between two European countries, and your cell phone service provider sends an email and a text with info on new tariffs, weather report and locations of the nearest gas filling stations – this is an example of hyper-personalization.

 Tool to do with: analytical applications, like OWOX, and your CRM.